Angel Parrish: Storylines

 Simon Broadhurst (Julian Garner), a rich Englishman, arrives in Summer Bay and begins to investigate who knocked Shane off his bike.
 It is soon revealed that Sgt.
 Chris Hale (John Meillon Jr.), who had supported Angel in the aftermath of Shane's death, is the person responsible.
 Angel is thankful for Simon's help in the case and he falls for her but she makes it clear she is not ready for a relationship as it is too soon after Shane's death.
 Simon leaves for England.
 Summer Bay is hit by a big earthquake and Angel's house is destroyed in the impact.
 Angel is devastated, as she has lost the home that she had set up with Shane after moving out of Fisher's.
 The incident leaves her questioning whether she should stay in the Bay.

 Simon returns and Angel decides life is too short and confesses her love for him.
 They then decide to leave for England.
 After saying goodbye to her friends, Angel visits Shane's grave one last time and bids an emotional farewell to Summer Bay, before driving off with Simon, Dylan and baby Shane for a new life in England.
-Angel has not returned to the Bay since her departure.
-However, Simon returns briefly in late 1999 to visit Fisher to help raise money for his baby son Byron's cancer treatment and confirms that he and Angel are still together.

 Reception

 For her portrayal of Angel, George won the "Most Popular New Talent" Logie Award in 1994.
 She was also nominated for "Most Popular Actress".
 The following year George won the "Most Popular Actress" award and in 1996 she was nominated for the Gold Logie.
 1997 saw George nominated for "Most Popular Actress" once again.
 Discussing Angel and Shane's wedding, a reporter from Soap World wrote "The Summer Bay spectacular is one of TV's top weddings, but it wasn't to last... sob!"
+A critic for The Daily Telegraph praised George for her performance when they observed how quickly Simon was trying to "move in on Angel" following Shane's death, stating "Fortunately, Angel gives him the flick, in an inspired piece of acting which proves Melissa truly has the grieving widow part down pat."
 In 1998, writers from Inside Soap published an article about the top ten characters they wanted to return to soap.
 Angel was featured and they described her as "a willowy teenager who went from rock band groupie to disaster-prone single mum then to widow in the space of three years."